 - A need for features that aren’t readily available and can’t be created with API functionality from current tools

 - The ability to build in subscription billing features that would be a selling point for your product itself

-If you’re looking for other features to evaluate a subscription billing tool on, make sure to download our free checklist.
+If you’re looking for other ways to evaluate a subscription billing tool, make sure to download our free checklist.
 You’ll get a list of the six absolute must-haves (and why they matter), along with other useful tips.
 Get it for free below:

 Enter your email below to receive the Six Must-Haves download and subscribe to Rebilly updates: